 In 1982, AMD began to supply second source chips to Intel which were then used in IBM PC’s microprocessors.
 The agreement later ended and in 1991 AMD came with their Am386 microprocessor reverse engineered chip which is compatible with Intel’s 32-bit 386 microprocessor.
 AMD became the strongest competitor in the chip market with their release of 1st 1-GHz microprocessor known as Athlon processor which was meant to run Microsoft’s operating system.
 In 2006, AMD introduced another high-end chip known as Opteron.
 This chain of developments leads AMD to become the leading graphical and computing processors manufacturer.

 Battle for Top

-Intel and AMD are the only two major contributors to processor’s market, and this is pretty much a good thing for you if you are in a position to buy a new CPU.
-The two competitors are at true war, both striving extremely hard to dominate each other and provide finest quality CPUs.
-It was totally Intel on the market to provide consumers with top performers each year, but then AMD decided to bounce back with a release of their 1st gen Ryzen range.
+Intel and AMD are the only two major contributors to the processor’s market, and this is pretty much a good thing for you if you are in a position to buy a new CPU.
+The two competitors are at true war, both striving extremely hard to dominate each other and provide the finest quality CPUs.
+It was Intel on the market to provide consumers with top performers each year, but then AMD decided to bounce back with a release of their 1st gen Ryzen range.
 Then in 2019, AMD released their 3rd gen Ryzen CPUs, which reduced the gap between Intel & AMD considerably.
-The game is still ON, AMD now is providing market with low price CPUs capable of bringing premium performance.
+The game is still ON, AMD now is providing the market with low price CPUs capable of bringing premium performance.

-Below we are comparing the two arch rivals based on different factors which will help you to deeply analyze both brands.
+Below we are comparing the two arch-rivals based on different factors which will help you to deeply analyze both brands.

 Power Consumption and Heat Analysis